Fredobumma/Business-Card/README.md

 # Business-Card
 My first application built using Html and styled with CSS grid.
-A business card built from dribble
+A business card built from a random dribble design